Mount Diablo Interpretive Association and Mount Diablo State Park Volunteer Programs

 MDIA and Mount Diablo State Park offer MDIA members and the public volunteer opportunities in the park and in MDIA operations.
 The association encourages all its members to become involved in MDIA's growth and in park activities.

 The State Department of Parks and Recreation sponsors the Volunteers In The Parks Program (VIPP) to provide organized and effective use of volunteers, including recognition for their contributions to state parks.
-The work of volunteers is highly appreciated and now necessary to maintain the parks in California.
+The work of volunteers is highly appreciated and is necessary to maintain the parks in California.
 All volunteers in the park are required to complete several hours of training given at the park by park staff.
+For more information about the VIPP program, contact VIPPMountDiablo@parks.ca.gov

 Volunteer opportunities available